ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

-# Submitting jobs to be run on the Ilifu cluster
+# Submitting jobs to be run on the ilifu cluster

 There are several methods to run jobs on Ilifu.